hazelcast/hazelcast/docs/design/cpsubsystem/04-cp-object-lifecycle.md

 ```

 In that case as a new object with `ZERO_UUID` UUID will be created.
 This provides compatibility with 5.4 version.

+### Linearizability guaranties

+With any client connected to cluster <= 5.3 (without ability to wipe or recreate destroyed objects) --> linearizability is maintained.

+With a 5.4 cluster:
+- client <= 5.3 -> linearizability is maintained as long as destroyed objects are not wiped from cluster, otherwise can be lost
+- client >= 5.4 -> linearizability is maintained